 - Mix and match brush sizes.

 - Use a Pen Tablet for smoother strokes.

-If you decided to go the Premiere route, this video tutorial by Cinecom.net will walk you through how to scribble in this program.
-The overall animation is the same, but the look and how it is achieved slightly varies.
+If you decided to go the Premiere route, this video tutorial by Cinecom.net will walk you through how to create a scribble animation in this program.
+The overall effect is the same, but the look and how it is achieved slightly varies.

-Simple as that!
-The scribble effect is very easy to animate in After Effects and Premiere, and the possibilities are endless.
-The only thing left to do is export your footage and share your creation.
+It’s as simple as that!
+The scribble effect is very easy to animate in both After Effects and Premiere, and the possibilities are endless.
+The only thing left to do is export your video and share your creation.

-If you need some clips to scribble on, check out our library of royalty-free stock footage and draw to your heart’s content.
+If you need some clips to practice your scribble on, check out our library of royalty-free stock footage and draw to your heart’s content.